-54 Provide EV flexibility.
-High Table 4-7: Aggregation and Intelligent Segmentation functional requirements Nan ne of component Aggr egation and Intelligent Segmentation Fun ctionality Rationale Associated Use Cases Ag Class ggregation, sification, Clustering The aggregation and classification module of the iVPP will enable the user to aggregate the different assets of the overall system and create different pools, providing useful information for DR programs.
+Table 4-7: Aggregation and Intelligent Segmentation functional requirements

+Name of component Responsible Partner Aggregation and Intelligent Segmentation CERTH Functional ity Rationale Associated Use Cases The aggregation and classification module of the iVPP will enable the user to aggregate the different assets of the overall system and create different pools, providing useful information for DR programs.
 Also, it will provide insights to the aggregator regarding the state of their portfolio and assist with forecasting.
-UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Functional Requirements Priority 55 Support data inputs/ outputs in different formats (json, xml, and csv).
-High 56 Support multiple time intervals, from real time to day-ahead and days-ahead.
-High 57 Receive load/ device monitoring data at any time.
-High 58 Communicate continuousl Forecasting Engine and th y with the SO, the market operator the e VPP operator.
-High 59 Communicate seamlessly with the Enterprise Service Bus High
+UC1, UC2, UC3, UC4, UC5, UC6, UC7, UC8 id Functional Re quirements Priority FR-AIS-01 Support data and csv).
+Support data inputs/ outputs in different formats (json, xml, and csv).
+FR-AIS- 02 Receive load/ device monitoring data at any time.
+High FR-AIS- 03 9 n the SO, the market and the VPP operator.
+High FR-AIS- 04 Communicate Seamlessly with the Enterprise Service Bus High FR-AIS- 05 hahavior of the recidential licers to the respective High FR-AIS- 06 tomers and provide them as to create forecasts based on High